patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 :::{figure-md} semf1
 <img src='figures/semf_goodness_uptosurf.png' width="60%" alt="Rutherford Form">

-Volume and Surface term in the liquid drop model compared to the IAEA binding energy data.
+Volume (V) and Surface (S) term in the liquid drop model compared to the IAEA binding energy data.
 :::

 ##### The Coulomb Potential Energy Term
 This second correction to the Volume Term comes because nuclei contain positively charged protons that repel each other.
-This Electrostatic Repulsion also weakens the nucleus, hence a negative term, reducing the overall binding strength.
+This electrostatic repulsion also weakens the nucleus, hence a negative term, reducing the overall binding strength.

 By assuming the protons are distributed evenly in the spherical nucleus we can deduce the equation by considering the repulsion of a shell of protons of thickness $dr$ due to those inside the shell, and integrating over the entire nucleus size.